 non toxic sofa from Burrow

+• Not totally natural.
 The fabric they use is called Olefin, which is a synthetic.
 But it’s made out of polypropylene, which is one of the safer plastics.
-Instead of PFAS, they use a vegetable-based water/stain-resistant treatment called C0.

-(It’s also worth noting that Burrow has been very transparent with us and our questions.
+(It’s also worth noting that Burrow has been very transparent with me and my questions.
 So if you are ever unsure about something, don’t hesitate to reach out and ask them!)

 Burrow also offers financing through Affirm, free shipping, and 30-day returns.